mdda/deep-learning-workshop/ideas.md

     +  3hrs later : Audio appears...
   - Now to document what happened (and the minimal steps to repeat)
     +  Sadly, it seemed to require reboots, which is annoying
+    +  Also, the steps taken are now probably lost in the mists of time.